Education Committee

 Youth Program Promotional Flyers

-The following links are MS Word document versions of each of the Youth Program Flyers that can be customized to your state society or your individual chapters.
-These are intended to be used to promote the youth programs to educators, parents, and youth organizations.
-We recommend that you download the flyers for the programs that your state or chapter is offering.
+The following links provide MS Word versions of each Youth Program Flyer, which you can customize for your state society or individual chapters.
+These are intended to promote the youth programs to educators, parents, and youth organizations.
+We recommend downloading the flyers for the programs your state or chapter is offering.
 You can customize these documents with the contact information for your state or chapter education chair.
-You can then post these flyers on your state or chapter website so that educators, parents, or youth organizations can download each flyer to distribute to their students, children, or members.
+You can then post these flyers on your state or chapter website so educators, parents, or youth organizations can download each flyer and distribute it to their students, children, or members.

 Deadlines for State Submissions to National for SAR Youth and Teacher Award Programs